 Buttigieg plays piano and guitar, and has performed with the South Bend Symphony Orchestra, according to his official campaign profile.
 He's also a polyglot, meaning he speaks multiple languages.

-ABC News' Abby Cruz contributed to this report.
+ABC News' Justin Gomez and Abby Cruz contributed to this report.